blood-soaked/blood-soaked/README.md

 Hello. {¬ºཀ°}¬ This is my "about me," for anyone that might want to befriend me!
 I encourage everyone to come say hi. (^ω^)

 •⠀I'm plural & lack a stable collective identity, so please give me a nickname to refer to me by!
 You can also just use my pronouns, he/him.
-For those who are already close to me, you know my "real" name & you are free to use it. ❤︎⁠
+For those who are already close to me, you know my "real" name & you are free to use it anytime. ❤︎⁠

 •⠀I'm an adult, minors *please* interact with caution.
 I have no problem befriending you, as long as you're appropriate. (߹ _ ߹)"